-By participating in any tournament, you agree to abide by the rules and behave in a courteous manner.
+By participating in a tournament, you agree to abide by the rules and behave in a courteous manner.
 A violator may be verbally warned, suspended from play for a specified length of time, or disqualified from the tournament.
 Chips from a disqualified participant will be removed from play.
+Players, whether in the hand or not, may not discuss the hands until the action is complete.
+Players are obligated to protect the other players in the tournament at all times.
+Discussing cards discarded or hand possibilities is not allowed.
+A penalty may be given for discussion of hands during the play.

 - 1. Whenever possible, all rules are the same as those that apply to live games. - 2.
 Initial seating is determined by random draw or assignment.
-(For a one-table event, cards to determine seating may be left faceup so the earlier entrants can pick their seat, since the button is assigned randomly.) - The appropriate starting amount of chips will be placed on the table for each paid entrant at the beginning of the event, whether the person is present or not.
-Absent players will be dealt in, and all chips necessary for antes and blinds will be put into the pot. - 4.
+(For a one-table satellite event, cards to determine seating may be left faceup so the earlier entrants can pick their seat, since the button is assigned randomly.) - 3.
+A change of seat is not allowed after play starts, except as assigned by the director. - 4.
+The appropriate starting amount of chips will be placed on the table for each paid entrant at the beginning of the event, whether the person is present or not. - 5.
 If a paid entrant is absent at the start of an event, at some point an effort will be made to locate and contact the player.
 If the player requests the chips be left in place until arrival, the request will be honored.
-If the player is unable to be contacted, the chips may be removed from play at the discretion of the director anytime after a new betting level is begun or a half-hour has elapsed, whichever occurs first. - 5.
+If the player is unable to be contacted, the chips may be removed from play at the discretion of the director anytime after a new betting level is begun or a half-hour has elapsed, whichever occurs first. - 6.
 A starting stack of chips may be placed in a seat to accommodate late entrants (so all antes and blinds have been appropriately paid).
-An unsold seat will have such a stack removed at a time left to the discretion of the director. - 6.
-Limits and blinds are raised at regularly scheduled intervals. - 7.
+An unsold seat will have such a stack removed at a time left to the discretion of the director. - 7.
+A no-show or absent player is always dealt a hand.
+That player's stack will post chips for blinds and antes, and have the forced lowcard bet put into the pot at stud. - 8.
+In all tournament games using a dealer button, the starting position of the button is determined by the players drawing for the high card. - 9.
+Limits and blinds are raised at regularly scheduled intervals. - 10.
 If there is a signal designating the end of a betting level, the new limits apply on the next deal.
-(A deal begins with the first riffle of the shuffle.) - 8.
-The lowest denomination of chip in play will be removed from the table when it is no longer needed in the blind or ante structure.
-All lower-denomination chips that are of sufficient quantity for a new chip will be changed up directly.
-The method for removal of odd chips is to deal one card to a player for each odd chip possessed.
-Cards are dealt clockwise starting with the 1-seat, with each player receiving all cards before any cards are dealt to the next player.
-The player with the highest card by suit gets enough odd chips to exchange for one new chip, the second-highest card gets to exchange for the next chip, and so forth, until all the lower-denomination chips are exchanged.
-A player may not be eliminated from the event by the chip-change process.
-If a player has no chips after the race has been held, that player will be given a chip of the higher denomination before anyone else is awarded a chip.
-If an odd number of lower-denomination chips are left after this process, the player with the highest card remaining will receive a new chip if having half or more of the quantity of lower-denomination chips needed, otherwise nothing.
+(A deal begins with the first riffle of the shuffle.)